 2015- The End of the Line.
 There is a heightened sense of meaning, an intense awareness of things in the world during grief.
-It throttles signification into high gear and no material or event is just material or event, but a major forecast and token of how things are either fully connected or not at all.
+It throttles signification into high gear and no material or event is just material or event, but a major forecast or token of how things are either fully connected or not at all.
 It is a broad net.
 Sticky, amber flypaper rolled into links that become part of a chain; tracings of a smooth, arched river stone; paper rising up to hold aloft and then absorb a tear, all become metaphor or simile or prophecy.

 2010-2014 The line as horizon is a picture device and a psychological place.
 In the drawing the horizon is made up of dashed lines, which refer to the process of its own making and provide a rhythmic, syncopated space.
 It is a place where two things meet, not only land and sky or water and sky, but also day meeting night in the form of a sunset.
 You ride off into it—the end of one thing and the beginning of another, uncertain future.
 While we might think of the sunset as a comforting trope, I want to show the hovering, unstable moment produced at this juncture of past and present.
 Formally, the thing is built through the accretion of vertical and horizontal lines taken from Mondrian, Van Gogh, and the Bauhaus Weavers.
 For a bit of big sky romanticism I searched Thomas Cole, Donald Judd and the films of John Ford.